Innovation-Driven IT Outsourcing in a Post-Pandemic World

-IT outsourcing is a business strategy where a company partners with a third-party provider to handle parts or even most of their IT operations, such as infrastructure support, data security, software development, network engineering, and more.
+IT outsourcing is a business strategy where a company partners with a third-party provider to handle parts or even most of their IT operations, such as infrastructure support, data security, software development, network engineering, outsourced database management, and more..

 The provider helps a company hire, train, and maintain IT professionals or even build an entire IT department.

 Outsourcing can be done onshore, which can be expensive as it involves a provider within the territory; nearshore, which involves outsourcing to neighboring countries, usually within the region; and offshore, which many considers as the most cost-efficient outsourcing model because providers source talent from countries with lower costs of living.

 A 2020 research by Statista shows that information technology outsourcing makes up the largest share of the industry, which accounts for an estimated overall revenue of $351 billion.
 The same study projects information technology outsourcing to be more convenient and affordable this year because of the developments in cloud computing, infrastructure as a service (IaaS), platform as a service (PaaS), and Software as a Service (SaaS).

 When it comes to information technology, there are 3 main outsourcing models where businesses can begin with.
 While these models have been established throughout the years, they are just starting points as businesses can combine and fully customize the specific services that they need to get by discussing this with their chosen providers.

 Staff augmentation allows companies to outsource added IT professionals, like data center administrators, to an existing internal team.
 This model comes in handy when you need to add manpower to expedite certain projects or when you just need a few added experts, not an entire team, to reduce the burden of your in-house IT team.